j622amilah/.github/README.md

 # README

-The purpose of personal github page, j622amilah, is to present my Work related accomplishments and share Data Science related notes and writing.
+The purpose of personal github page, j622amilah, is to present my work related accomplishments and share Data Science related notes and writing.

 ## Work professional accomplishments